West Indies warned against complacency as series win beckons

 |

-KARACHI, Pakistan (CMC) — There will be no let-up from West Indies Women despite their comfortable win over Pakistan in Monday's opener, as the Caribbean side chase a series victory when the two teams meet in the second One-Day International (ODI) here today.
+KARACHI, Pakistan (CMC) – There will be no let-up from West Indies Women despite their comfortable win over Pakistan in Monday’s opener, as the Caribbean side chase a series victory when the two teams meet in the second One-Day International Thursday.

 West Indies Women romped to a convincing 45-run victory at the National Stadium, behind opener Deandra Dottin’s career-best 132, which allowed the touring side to pile up 253 for eight.